sihlangu01/sihlangu01/README.md

 ### 🚀 Key Projects

+**Electric Vehicle Charging Station Placement**

+As part of a collaborative team, this project aimed to identify optimal locations for electric vehicle (EV) charging stations in the Northern Province of Rwanda.
+The team utilized geospatial data processing and a heuristic-based model in combination with H3 (a spatial indexing system) to determine high-demand areas with limited access to charging infrastructure.
+By analyzing factors such as population density, proximity to key locations (e.g., roads and residential zones), and energy demand, the team was able to pinpoint strategic spots for new charging stations.
+This approach helped enhance the sustainability of the region's EV infrastructure.This project helped accelerate the adoption of electric vehicles in Rwanda’s Northern Province by providing a data-driven approach to sustainable infrastructure development.
+**Skills Applied**: Geospatial Data Processing, Heuristic-based Modeling, Data Engineering, Data Analysis

 ### 🌐 Let’s Connect!
 Feel free to check out my work, leave feedback, or collaborate on exciting data science projects!
 I'm always up for a challenge and eager to learn something new.